section-engineering-education/engineering-education/articles/flask-crud-api/index.md

 `app.config['SQLALCHEMY_DATABASE_URI'] = 'mysql+pymysql://<username>:<password>@localhost:
 <database port>/<database name>'
 ` contains the information required to connect to our database.
-Our database username is `root` ,the password is ` ` ,the database port is `3306` and the database name is `todo`.
+Our database username is `root` ,the password is an empty string ` ` ,the database port is `3306` and the database name is `todo`.

 On your computer start the XAMPP control panel, start the apache and MySQL servers then visit `http://localhost/phpmyadmin/index.php` in your browser and create a database with the name `todo`.